TYCN129/CV-2025/README.md

 - **My contributions:**
   - **Surveyed** GAN, Conditional GAN, and ContraGAN literature.
   - **Implemented** Contrastive VAE with contrastive loss for latent disentanglement.
   - **Developed** Conditional GAN for class-controlled image generation on MNIST.
+  - **Developed** ContraVAE based on the approach of ContraGAN[https://arxiv.org/abs/2006.12681] for better disentanglement of feature space and control.

 ---